Northern Qiang language

 Northern Qiang is a Sino-Tibetan language of the Qiangic branch, more specifically falling under the Tibeto-Burman family.
 It is spoken by approximately 60,000 people in East Tibet, and in north-central Sichuan Province, China.

 Unlike its close relative Southern Qiang, Northern Qiang is not a tonal language.

-Northern Qiang dialects
+Dialects

 Northern Qiang is composed of several different dialects, many of which are easily mutually intelligible.
 Sun Hongkai in his book on Qiang in 1981 divides Northern Qiang into the following dialects: Luhua, Mawo, Zhimulin, Weigu, and Yadu.
 These dialects are located in Heishui County as well as the northern part of Mao County.
 The Luhua, Mawo, Zhimulin, and Weigu varieties of Northern Qiang are spoken by the Heishui Tibetans.
 The Mawo dialect is considered to be the prestige dialect by the Heishui Tibetans.

 Names seen in the older literature for Northern Qiang dialects include Dzorgai (Sifan), Kortsè (Sifan), Krehchuh, and Thóchú/Thotcu/Thotśu.
 The last is a place name.

 Sims (2016) characterizes Northern (Upstream) Qiang as the *nu- innovation group.
 Individual dialects are highlighted in italics.